jozsefd/OSCMD2/README.md

 This is a repo for the OpenSC based minidriver only build, called OSCMD2.
 It features a CMake base build system and amendments for StarCOS card driver and a PKCS15 profile emulator.

+*Note: this repo is not synchronized with OpenSC anymore*

 # OpenSC documentation

 Wiki is [available online](https://github.com/OpenSC/OpenSC/wiki)